sagidev/AramGenerator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(<- Make sure you add a LICENSE file, typically containing the MIT License text)*
+This project is licensed under the MIT License.